 The Importance of Suicide Awareness & Prevention

-The end of summer brings cooler weather, the start of school, and a focus on the difficult but important topic of suicide.
-Memorial Hospital of Converse County is committed to raising suicide awareness and providing support and resources to prevent tragedies, including training employees and community members to recognize signs of potential suicides and to intervene to help those in need.
+With all the uncertainty everyone is experiencing, Memorial Hospital of Converse County is committed to raising suicide awareness and providing support and resources to prevent tragedies, including training employees and community members to recognize signs of potential suicides and to intervene to help those in need.

 Training is Essential